 AMRF Medical Sciences Learning Centre - Whakaaro Pai

-The AMRF Medical Sciences Learning Centre is a purpose-built and architecturally designed facility for undergraduate, graduate and postgraduate education in anatomy, radiology and pathology.
+The AMRF Medical Sciences Learning Centre is a purpose-built and architecturally designed facility for education in anatomy, radiology and pathology.

 The Auckland Medical Research Foundation (AMRF) Medical Sciences Learning Centre combines the School of Medicine’s anatomy and pathology museums and contains a wide range of anatomical models, over 1,100 pathology specimens, and an extensive online radiology and pathology image database.

 History of the Centre